-The study of risk management has faced a number of challenges, including the potential correlation of risk with other determinants of firm value; hedging decisions that are endogenous to firm value; conflation of speculation with hedging; and cross-sectional or survey-based data sources.8 Highway procurement is a useful setting because it does not face these challenges.
+The study of risk management has faced a number of challenges, including the potential correlation of risk with other determinants of firm value; hedging decisions that are endogenous to firm value; conflation of speculation with hedging; and cross-sectional or survey-based data sources.5 Highway procurement is a useful setting because it does not face these challenges.

 Like in other U.S. states, the Iowa and Kansas Departments of Transportation (DOTs) use auctions to procure highway construction projects.
 DOTs initially prepare a public proposal for a project detailing the location and type of work, which includes estimated quantities of materials needed and the expected start date.
 For example, the proposal might include an estimated five miles of guardrail.
 Firms submit unit bids for each item, such as \$10 per foot of guardrail.
-The bidder with the lowest vector sum of unit item bids times estimated quantities wins the auction.9
+The bidder with the lowest vector sum of unit item bids times estimated quantities wins the auction.6

 In asphalt paving, one of the construction materials (and unit items in contracts) is bitumen, a petroleum product.
 Also called "asphalt binder" or "asphalt oil", bitumen is a black, sticky material that is mixed with rock pieces to make asphalt.
 Paving firms face cost uncertainty when they bid on a highway construction project.
-If oil prices rise between the auction and the start date of the project, the firm's bitumen cost will increase.10 Auctions
+If oil prices rise between the auction and the start date of the project, the firm's bitumen cost will increase.7 Auctions are mostly held in the winter, while work is done in warmer months.
+Paving firms are typically paid when work is underway, on average about six months after the auction.
+As a result, they are often cash flow constrained at precisely the time of year when they are most exposed

-8On the last point, Cheng & Xiong (2014) show that derivative trading is conflated with speculation among commercial hedgers.
+$^{^{5}}$ On the last point, Cheng & Xiong (2014) show that derivative trading is conflated with speculation among commercial hedgers.

-9Specifically, DOTs use simultaneous sealed-bid first-price auctions.
+6Specifically, DOTs use simultaneous sealed-bid first-price auctions.
 DOTs also estimate the cost of each item, but these estimates are not public either before or after the auction.
 There is no reserve price; the secret estimate serves as a guide for what is reasonable.
 The unit item bids are analytically meaningful.
 Bid skewing (over/underbidding on items that DOT has under/overestimated) is forbidden and bids are sometimes rejected for this reason.